You are currently viewing Attention screenwriters, the book is better than the movie

 Cultural Misfit

 Still, we hope for understanding, for acceptance.
 Unfortunately, this world is harsh and unforgiving.
 It is when we return to the Book that we’ll find the rest our souls are aching for.
-The movie, this world’s message of relevance, always ends in tragedy in one way or another for there’s nothing we can ever do to make us and the message of God’s love fit in the world’s system.
+The movie, this world’s message of relevance, always ends in tragedy in one way or another.
+There’s nothing we can ever do to make us and the message of God’s love fit in the world’s system.
 It’s not meant to fit in and neither are you.

 Put down that movie app.
 The Book is better than the movie.